enkil2003/jsvalidation/README.md

 Once the object is in place, then you can extend manually your validation object.
 That can also be automatized :)

 See examples folder to see how it works.

+This validator comes with a series of validations and filters that can be extended or replaced at will, you could for example write your own validations or just use jquery validate.